 Place them onto your serving plate of choice, sprinkle with toasted sesame seeds, sliced spring onion and enjoy!

 These wings have simply been seasoned with salt and pepper, but you could always marinade the wings with other herbs and spices.
 You could grate fresh ginger and garlic, mix with honey, rub around the wings and then cook in the oven.

-Alternatively, these wings could be cooked on the BBQ, coated with the spicy Korean gochujang sauce and pushed to the back of the BBQ until caramelised.
+Alternatively, these wings could be cooked on the barbeque, coated with the spicy Korean Gochujang Sauce and pushed to the back of the barbeque until caramelised.

 Spicy Korean Gochujang Nutritionals:

 After honing her skills at Westminster Kingsway, culinary competitions and the kitchens of many high-end restaurants, it was a drive for new challenges whilst fusing her talents of a fine art degree that led to moving into food and product development.
 Kate developed and launched many products with top retailers Waitrose and M&S, worked with established manufacturers, airline and food delivery services, as well as headed up food development at prominent restaurant groups such as The Ivy Collection.